Back to the blog

 Conclusion: Romantic Chess is Alive

-So dust off your 1.e4, play 2.f4, and embrace the wild world of Romantic Chess.
-Sometimes, losing beautifully teaches more than drawing safely—and sometimes, beauty does win.
+So dust off your 1. e4, play 2. f4, and jump into the crazy world of Romantic Chess.
+Sometimes a beautiful lose teaches more than drawing safely — and sometimes beauty does win.

 Do you have questions about online classes?